 We know discussing your medical history can be uncomfortable, especially with a stranger.
 Our lawyers will do our best to make the process as simple as possible.
 Getting financial compensation after an accident can be critical to your future.
 Give us a call today to learn more about how we can protect your rights.

-The Statute of Limitations is Already Running: Act Now to Protect Your Rights
+The Florida Statute of Limitations is Already Running: Act Now to Protect Your Rights

 In Florida, you have four years to file a personal injury lawsuit.
 If the accident was fatal, surviving family members have two years to pursue an action for wrongful death.
 The statute of limitations starts running on the day your accident happens.